moonbrew/cricket-text-simulator/README.md

 ## Structure of program

 Batsman class is a model of a batsman.
 Innings class represents a single innings from a match.
 Innings is immutable once you call play.
 The order of batsmen cannot be changed and more batsmen cannot be added.
+Main acts as controller and handles output.

 ## How to run